Dalek One Shoulders - The Walk-In Dalek at Llangollen

 Recent History: The distinctive shoulders with the thin lower collar had the back part cut away in order to become a "walk-in" prop for Doctor Who Exhibitions.
 These shoulders could be seen at MOMI (The Museum of the Moving image) in the early 90s, and then in later years at Llangollen.
 The shoulders also technically made one additional "screen appearance" in the opening moments of the 1993 VHS video release entitled Daleks - The Early Years, in which Peter Davison introduced the programme whilst speaking from inside the prop - although his voice was dubbed with a clip of Roy Skelton saying "Exterminate".

 Collector Chris Balcombe had possession of the corresponding cut-away piece for about a decade.
-Then, in 2010 the "walk-in" Exhibition prop came up for auction and it was purchased by collector Jamie Smyth, who was also able to buy the removed back panels and hand it all over to Mike Tucker to reunite the two sections and perform sympathetic restoration on the prop.
+Then, in 2010 the “walk-in” Exhibition prop came up for auction and it was purchased by The Prop Gallery, who were also able to buy the removed back panels and hand it all over to Mike Tucker to reunite the two sections and perform sympathetic restoration on the prop.
 The result was that the shoulders of the Shawcraft original became once again part of a complete prop, restored to its last television appearance in 1988.
-In the summer of 2011 Jamie sold the complete Dalek back to Chris Balcombe where it has quickly become one of his most prized possessions.
+In the summer of 2011 The Prop Gallery sold the complete Dalek back to Chris Balcombe where it has quickly become one of his most prized possessions.

 The Skirt